jfitzg7/CS455-ASG2/README.txt

         - ThreadPool: Contains a method for starting up the WorkerThreads in the thread pool.

         - WorkerThread: The threads comprising the thread pool.
 Executes Task objects that are added to the work queue.

+    src/main/resources

+        - log4j2.xml: configuration file for log4j.

+        - machine_list: list of machines in the CS120 lab to be used with the startup_script.sh

+        - startup_script.sh: a script for automatically starting up clients to connect to a server.